This site is intended for US healthcare professionals.

 The graphic above shows the study design for the phase 2, randomized, double-blind, dose-ranging, vehicle- and active-controlled study in adult patients with AD.
 307 patients were randomized evenly for 8 weeks of double-blind treatment: vehicle, triamcinolone cream (0.1% BID for 4 weeks, then vehicle for 4 weeks), OPZELURA BID, ruxolitinib cream 1.5% QD, ruxolitinib cream 0.5% QD, or ruxolitinib cream 0.15% QD.9

-SELECT SECONDARY ENDPOINTS
+SELECT ENDPOINTS

 Descriptive analysis; no statistical comparison between triamcinolone and OPZELURA is shown.9,10